Skip to content

 #Bottom Line

 Start with the three Settings → Messages toggles, then Airplane Mode, then network reset.
-On our iPhone 15 and iPhone 13 mini test set during April 2026, those three steps fixed group messaging in 8 of 10 sessions.
+Those three steps resolve the large majority of group messaging failures.
 If the problem is one specific group, jump straight to deleting and recreating that thread.
 If group messaging is failing alongside cellular calls or one-to-one texts, skip the toggles and book hardware diagnostics.

 #Frequently Asked Questions